Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Stability of the Bahn--Ehrlich inequality

 Our goal in this section is to prove Theorem \ref{thm:BE_L1_stability}.
-In the first subsection we provide further proofs of the BE- and CM-inequality and meanwhile discuss some crucial ingredients that we need in the proof of stability in Theorem \ref{thm:BE_L1_stability} and Corollary \ref{cor:CM_L1_stability}.
+In the first subsection we provide another proof strategy for the BE-inequality and meanwhile discuss the key ingredient that we need in the proof of stability in Theorem \ref{thm:BE_L1_stability}.